DreymaR/BigBagKbdTrixPKL/README.md

 	- Separate help image background/overlay, so keys/fingering, letters/glyphs and Shift/AltGr marks can be in different images.
 * v0.4.3: Scan and virtual code modular remapping for layouts and Extend, making ergo and other variants much more accessible.
 * v0.4.4: A Help Image Generator that uses Inkscape (separate download) to generate a set of help images from the current layout.
-	- A shorthand notation in PKL_Settings.ini to specify KbdType (ISO/ANSI), CurlMod and ErgoMod with the layouts.
+	- A shorthand notation in EPKL_Settings.ini to specify KbdType (ISO/ANSI), CurlMod and ErgoMod with the layouts.
 * v0.4.5: Layouts, Extend and dead keys now support the same prefix-entry syntax, parsing "%$*=@&" as first character specially.
-	- The "&" prefix denotes literals/powerstrings found in a separate PKL_eD file.
+	- The "&" prefix denotes literals/powerstrings found in a separate file.
 These may span more than one line.
 * v0.4.6: The base layout can hold default settings.
 Layout entries are now any-whitespace delimited.
 	- Read most layout settings apart from remaps from the base layout if not found in the main layout.
 	- Requiring Tab delimited layout entries was too harsh.
 Now, any combination of Space/Tab is allowed.
 For Space, use ={Space}.